 What should you look for in a mortgage lender?

-Choosing a mortgage lender is a big decision, so give yourself time to make it an informed one.
-If you’re interested in a particular type of loan, such as a VA loan or a USDA loan, make sure the lender actually offers it.
+Finding the best mortgage lender for your needs can take a while, so give yourself time.
+If you’re interested in a particular type of loan, such as a VA loan or an FHA loan, make sure the lender actually offers it.

-Pick at least two or three lenders to compare pre-qualification offers.
-Take a look at the interest rate they offer you, whether the rate is fixed or adjustable, and what your monthly payments will be.
+Pick at least two or three mortgage lenders with good customer satisfaction ratings to compare pre-qualification offers.
+Then, take a look at the interest rates they offer you, whether the rate is fixed or adjustable, and what your monthly mortgage payments will be.

 If you live in a more expensive area like a major city, expect to pay even more for property taxes.
-You can always refinance to get a lower rate down the road, but it’s expensive because of closing costs.
+Of course, you can always refinance to get a lower rate down the road, but it’s expensive because of closing costs.

-A good lender helps you explore your options based on how much cash you have and how long you plan to be in the home.
+A good lender will help you explore your options based on how much cash you have and how long you plan to be in the home.

-If you have extra money and plan on making your new place your “forever home,” it may be worth paying extra points at closing in exchange for a lower interest rate.
+If you have extra money and intend to make your new place your “forever home,” it may be worth paying extra points at closing in exchange for a lower mortgage rate.
 Ask each lender for different scenarios to see which best fits your individual needs.